Berrimans Bare All

 Jewish ritual bathing and Christian adoption

-Saint John Chrysostom (c.
-400 CE) explicitly connected baptismal nudity to Eden: stripping reminded candidates of their former Edenic nakedness.
-The theological rationale held that baptismal nudity symbolized returning to Edenic innocence, represented death and rebirth, connected to Christ's naked crucifixion, and mirrored Jewish mikveh tradition.
+The theological rationale was that baptismal nudity symbolised returning to Edenic innocence, represented death and rebirth (Romans 6:3-4), connected to Christ's naked crucifixion, and mirrored Jewish mikveh tradition.
+Indeed, early catacomb paintings depict naked baptisms without any scandal.

 The Greco-Roman cultural context